Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 What is the biggest problem with fast fashion?

 The biggest problem with fast fashion is that it is one of the main contributors to the growing issue of modern slavery.
-There are almost 50 million people trapped in modern slavery and a substantial percentage of that 50 million belongs to fast fashion.
+Modern slavery affects almost 50 million people.
+A substantial percentage of that 50 million belongs to fast fashion.

 What is the most effective solution for fast fashion?